reepc/Handwriting-text-recognition-with-ChatGPT-Correction/README.md

 You can train an adapter according to your font to increase model's accuracy.

+The code here are ALL MODIFIED, deleted the code which are useless.

+So if you want to use other model, you need to modify the code.

 ## Prerequisites

 ### Anaconda (Not necessary)

-You can find the installing steps [here](https://docs.anaconda.com/free/anaconda/install/#)
+You can find the installing steps [here](https://docs.anaconda.com/free/anaconda/install/#).

 #### Create anaconda environment (Same as Install Python)